On Variants of Inverse Cluster Size Problem & General Magnification: Data availability statement

 {\it Acknowledgements:} The authors would like to thank Chennai Mathematical Institute and Institute of Mathematical Sciences, Chennai for providing an excellent environment where a part of this research work was carried out.
+The first author would also like to acknowlege P Narayanan for suggesting to consider the totally real variant of the problem.